Tomás Mac Curtain

-Tomás Mac Curtain (20 March 1884 – 20 March 1920) was an Irish Sinn Féin politician who served as the Lord Mayor of Cork until he was assassinated by the Royal Irish Constabulary.
-He was elected in January 1920.
+Tomás Mac Curtain (20 March 1884 – 20 March 1920) was an Irish republican and Sinn Féin politician.
+He was active with the Irish Republican Brotherhood and Irish Volunteers, and led the Volunteers during the Easter Rising in Cork.
+He was also elected and served as the Lord Mayor of Cork until his assassination by the Royal Irish Constabulary in 1920.

 Background

 Tomás Mac Curtain was born at Ballyknockane, Mourne Abbey, County Cork, on 20 March 1884, the son of Patrick Curtin, a farmer, and Julia Sheehan.
 He attended Burnfort National School.
 In 1897 the family moved to Cork City, where he attended the North Monastery School.

 Mac Curtain, as he would later be known, was active in a number of cultural and political movements beginning around the turn of the 20th century.
 He joined the Blackpool, Cork branch of Conradh na Gaeilge (the Gaelic League), becoming its secretary in 1902.
 He had interests in music, poetry, history, archaeology and Irish history.
 He worked as a clerk in his early career and taught Irish in his free time.
-In 1911 he joined Fianna Éireann, and was a member of the Irish Volunteers.

 He met Elizabeth Walsh (Eibhlís Breathnach) at a Gaelic League meeting and they married on 28 June 1908.
 They had six children, five of whom survived into adulthood.
-The family lived over number 40 Thomas Davis Street, where Mac Curtain ran a small clothing and rainwear factory.
+The family lived over 40 Thomas Davis Street, where Mac Curtain ran a small clothing and rainwear factory.